 It is a vital part of the Commission's licensing regime that holders of eGambling licences and associate certificates, as well as key individuals, are approved as being fit and proper.
-All applicants - organisations, their owners and key personnel - are therefore carefully and rigorously scrutinised to confirm that the individual or organisation applying for approval is capable of operating effectively and within both the spirit and the letter of the Commission's regulations.
+All applicants - organisations, their owners and key personnel - are therefore carefully and rigorously scrutinised to confirm that the individual or organisation applying for approval is likely to operate effectively and within both the spirit and the letter of the Commission's regulations.
+Upon licensing fitness and propriety remain subject to scrutiny.